-Our engineers focus on collecting fundamental biomechanics data for children to determine their specific response and tolerance to traumatic loading environments.
-Students chosen to participate in the biomechanical engineering training programs at CIRP have conducted the following research:
+At CIRP, our biomechanical engineers focus on collecting fundamental biomechanics data for children to determine their specific response and tolerance to traumatic loading environments and understand how engineering loading during injury events lead to structural injuries and physiological deficits.
+The engineering team also utilizes computational engineering – including an array of finite element (FE) models and rigid body models of the human body, ATDs, and vehicles – to understand complex physical and biological systems and their behaviors.
+Students chosen to participate in the biomechanical and computational engineering training programs at CIRP have conducted the following research:

 - Age-based analyses of anthropometrics to guide development of pediatric surrogates such as crash test dummies

 - Collection of kinematic data of pediatric human volunteers subject to sub-injurious loading conditions

 - Incorporation of biomechanics data into computational models of children

 Student Responsibilities for CIRP's Biomechanical Engineering Training Program:

 - Attend regular mentorship meetings (as agreed upon with supervisor)

 - Conduct aspects of data analyses for selected projects

 - Present findings of research activities to the Engineering team or to CIRP as a whole

 - Assist in the submission and maintenance of Institutional Review Board (IRB) Protocols for selected projects